-A vital component of CPR is Rescue breathing, and may be part of your upcoming CPR certification or CPR course.
+A vital component of CPR is Rescue breathing and may be part of your upcoming CPR certification or CPR course.
 Rescue breathing, however, can be daunting to some.
-Commonly known as “mouth-to-mouth resuscitation”, it has typically been part of every CPR class.
-It requires class participants to go mouth-to mouth on a victim of cardiac arrest, and breathe into their mouth while ensuring a clear airway.
-Most current guidelines recommend that rescuers perform two rescue breaths for every 30 corresponding compressions.
+It is commonly known as “mouth-to-mouth resuscitation,” It has typically been part of every CPR class.
+It requires class participants to go mouth to mouth on a cardiac arrest victim and breathe into their mouth while ensuring a clear airway.
+Most current guidelines recommend that rescuers perform two rescue breaths for every 30 corresponding chest compressions.

-In cardiac arrest, a victim’s heart can stop beating and they may stop breathing.
-By utilizing rescue breathing, air immediately can be send into the victim which can keep them alive while waiting on first respondents to arrive.
+In cardiac arrest, a victim’s heart can stop beating, and they may stop breathing.
+By utilizing rescue breathing, the air can immediately be sent to the victim, keeping them alive while waiting on the first respondents to arrive.

 Why is Rescue Breathing still taught in CPR Certification?

 Rescue breathing is still a part of more detailed or comprehensive CPR training classes, particularly those directed at healthcare professionals.
 There is a valid reason for this; the rescue breaths are still the ideal mode of treatment for professionals to administer, even if bystanders are uncomfortable.
-In a hospital setting, this is still the treatment administered for cardiac arrest victims.
-There are also specific instances where hands-only CPR is essential- situations like respiratory failure (drowning, choking, severe asthma attacks, drug OD, and other trauma).
-Again, the blood will be low in oxygen and only using hands-only CPR would be pushing blood severely lacking oxygen around the patient’s body.
+This is still the treatment administered for cardiac arrest victims in hospitals.
+There are also specific instances where hands-only CPR (chest compressions only CPR) is essential- situations like a respiratory failure (drowning, choking, severe asthma attacks, drug OD, and other trauma).
+Again, the blood will be low in oxygen, and only using hands-only CPR would be pushing blood severely lacking oxygen around the patient’s body.

-Knowing the difference between rescue-breathing and hands-on chest compression is an essential part of any CPR training and CPR certification- be sure to understand which technique needs to be part of your upcoming classes.
+In a nutshell, rescue breathing is not the same as CPR.
+Instead, it’s a type of first aid that’s used if a victim has stopped breathing.
+Rescue breaths provide the victim with oxygen until emergency medical help arrives.
+In addition, Knowing the difference between rescue breathing and chest compressions is an essential part of any CPR training and CPR certification to be sure to understand which technique needs to be part of your upcoming classes.